My Travel Story

 How It All Began…

-My sister and I traveled solo on planes as unaccompanied minors from a young age to when we were teenagers and no longer needed an air hostess escort.
+My sister and I travelled solo on planes as unaccompanied minors from a young age to when we were teenagers and no longer needed an air hostess escort.
 We spent hours and hours in the back of our dad’s black Jeep, sweaty legs sticking to the leather seats, as I spent many of my childhood summers on the move around western and eastern Europe – visiting family in Hungary, Austria and the Netherlands, and on holidays in Spain, Italy and France.

 IMG_9478